Big Trouble For The Silver Market If Mexico Monetizes Its Silver Libertad Coin

 Now... let’s fast forward to present day.
 The amount of Silver Libertads, the Mint of Mexico, produces today, are a fraction of what they were in the past.
 According to the data put out in the 2017 World Silver Survey, there was only 800,000 oz of Silver Libertads produced in 2016:

-As we can see, the Mint of Mexico produced 800,000 oz of Silver Libertads versus 40.3 Moz of Silver Eagles fabricated by the U.S. Mint last year.
+As we can see, the Mint of Mexico produced 800,000 oz of Silver Libertads versus 40.3 Moz of American Silver Eagles Coins fabricated by the U.S. Mint last year (Check out US mint gold sales and silver sales of these coins).
 The irony about those two figures is that the U.S. had to import silver to produce the 40.3 Moz of Silver Eagles as its domestic mine supply was only 35 Moz.
 On the other hand, Mexico produced 186 Moz of silver in 2016, more than five times that of the United States.

 Something is seriously wrong here.
 Why is Mexico exporting all of its silver for worthless fiat money if its citizens could acquire domestically minted Silver Libertads to protect their wealth in the future?
 I would imagine the U.S. government has something to do with controlling Mexican officials in keeping their citizens entirely in the dark about silver as MONEY and a STORE OF VALUE.